Derogatory Credit Disputes During Mortgage Process

 Why Are Credit Disputes Not Allowed By Lenders

-- This is because once the dispute triggers, the scoring formula discounts the negative factor, therefore, the negative item is not factored in
+When consumers dispute a derogatory credit tradeline, the credit bureaus automatically negate the negative factor from the credit scoring formula.
+This is why when consumers dispute negative trade lines, their credit scores go up.
+This is because once the dispute triggers, the scoring formula discounts the negative factor, therefore, the negative item is not factored in.

+The item will remain on the credit report but not the negative factoring formula.
+When credit disputes are removed and the derogatory stays on the report, consumer credit scores will drop.
 A credit score with active credit disputes is not a true credit score.
 This is the reason why lenders do not allow credit disputes.

 Exempt From Removing Disputes

 Non-medical collection account credit disputes do not have to be removed.
 Any non-medical credit trade lines with zero balances do not have to remove.
 Any non-medical derogatory credit disputes that are 24 months or older do not have to be removed.
 Non-medical disputes with an aggregate outstanding balance totaling less than $1,000 are exempt from retracting credit disputes.
 If there are many active credit disputes, the borrower’s file can be downgraded to a manual underwriting on VA and/or FHA Loans.
-Borrowers with borderline credit scores with substantial credit disputes may not want to retract their credit disputes because it may drop their credit scores.
+Borrowers with borderline credit scores with substantial credit disputes may not want to retract their credit disputes because they may drop their credit scores.
 Situations like these should be downgraded to a manual underwrite.